collective/collective.collectionfilter/README.rst

     is activated on a contenttype.
 See installation notes below) ``Collection Result Listing Sort``
-    a list of indexes where the user can sort the filtered result listing
+    a list of indexes where the user can sort the filtered result listing ``Filter Info``
+    Displays customisable information about the current search or current context

 Filter Results with portlets